 The vocabulary exercises include multiple choice, word searches, crossword puzzles, writing definitions, fill in the blank with a word box to choose from, matching, using context clues, and synonyms.

-These are more thought-provoking questions which require using details from the story, and have activities
+These are more thought-provoking questions which require using details from the story, and have activities like drawing, describing, or using the imagination.

 Learning More with Technology